MarkAD88/aoc2024/README.md

 Sum calculation is way too slow since I'm doing it after the fact but the imporant part is the sum is actually correct, don't ya think?

+## Day 10 (Hoof It)
+Part 1 killed me.
+I had the code written in 20 minutes or so but I couldn't get the sample to spit back a value of 36.
+It kept coming back with 81 no matter what I did.
+Once I figured out I had to eliminate all the "seen" paths using a hashset it finally started working and I got the write answer.

+As luck would have it, simply reverting the Part 1 fix - no longer tracking if I'd seen the path or not - is what was needed to get the anser for Part 2.
+Nice and easy... took all of 3 minutes.